steelbreeze/state.cs/README.md

 # Welcome to state.cs

-The latest code is the 5.0.0 codebase; nearly ready for release.

-The current stable release is 4.1.1.
+The current stable release is 5.0.0.

 If you're using state.cs I'd love to hear about it; please e-mail me at mesmo@steelbreeze.net